pi-hole/docs/docs/guides/vpn/wireguard/server.md

 sudo apt-get install wireguard wireguard-tools
 ```

-For Ubuntu 18.04 and lower, you need to do some extra steps:
+For Ubuntu 18.04 and before, you need to do some extra steps:

 ```bash
 sudo add-apt-repository ppa:wireguard/wireguard